jecGrimm/GartenlaubeExtractor/README.md

 ### CLI
 `python3 extract.py`

 The optional argument `-m (test|run)` specifies whether the texts and metadata should be extracted from wikisource from scratch (modus `run`).
-If the modus `test` is activated, the already extracted texts and metadata are drawn from the file `test_dicts.json`.
-In this case, you need to specify yourself which functions you want to test.
+If the modus `test` is activated, the already extracted texts and metadata are drawn from the file `test_dicts.json` (if available).
+In this case, please specify which functions should be tested.

 ### Environment
 The packages needed to run the script are stored in the file `gartenlaube_environment.yml`.
 To create your own environment for this script, follow these steps: